edgelesssys/docs.edgeless.systems/marblerun/workflows/verification.md

 To verify the coordinator, Era requires the Coordinator's UniqueID (or MRENCLAVE in SGX terms) or the tuple ProductID, SecurityVersion, SignerID (MRSIGNER) to verify the quote.
 Era contacts the Coordinator, and receives an SGX quote from it which contains the actual UniqueID or ProductID/SecurityVersion/SignerID tuple of the running instance.
 The tool verifies it against the values the expected values defined in `coordinator-era.json` and can therefore determine if an authentic copy of the Coordinator is running, or if an unknown version is contacted.

 In production, the expected values in `coordinator-era.json` would be generated when building the Coordinator and distributed to your clients.
 When you build MarbleRun from source, you can find the file in your build directory.
-For testing with a prebuilt release, we have published a Coordinator image at `ghcr.io/edgelesssys/coordinator`.
+For testing with a pre-built release, we have published a Coordinator image at `ghcr.io/edgelesssys/coordinator`.
 You can pull the corresponding `coordinator-era.json` file from our release page:

 ```bash